FuzionView/FV-Docs/source/PrepFV.rst

 Definitions and Schema - Required
 -----------------------------------

 **FEATURE_CLASS**: The feature category used to produce the graphical image on the map.
+These are the allowable values from the APWA color codes classifications:

 * survey
 * electric